List of Apple Inc. media events: WWDC 2010 (June 7–11, 2010)

-Apple Special Event (September 1, 2010)
+Apple special event (September 1, 2010)

 Steve Jobs opened iOS 4.1, iOS 4.2 Preview, 4th gen Shuffle, 6th gen Nano, 4th gen iPod Touch, iTunes 10 with Ping. and 2nd gen Apple TV.

+Apple's 'Back to the Mac' event (October 20, 2010)

+A preview of Mac OS X Lion was shown, featuring updated design elements that took inspiration from the iPad.
+Steve Jobs opened the event.

+iLife '11 was announced, featuring updated versions iPhoto, iMovie, and Garageband.
+Gerhard Lengeling, Senior Director of Music Creation Applications at Apple helped to give a demo of the new version of Garageband. iLife '11 was announced to be free with every new Mac, and $49 for existing Macs.

+Attention was given to FaceTime; Steve Jobs announced that Apple had shipped 19 million FaceTime-capable devices (iPod touches and iPhones) since June 2010, when FaceTime was first launched.
+FaceTime for the Mac was announced.

 2011

-Apple Special Event (March 2, 2011)
+Apple special event (March 2, 2011)

 Apple sent invitations to journalists on February 23, 2011, for a media event on March 2.
 Apple CEO Steve Jobs revealed the iPad 2 device at the Yerba Buena Center for the Arts on March 2, 2011, despite being on medical leave.

 WWDC 2011 (June 6–10, 2011)

-Apple unveiled Mac OS X Lion, iOS 5, the cloud service iCloud and iTunes Match.
+Mac OS X Lion, iOS 5, the cloud service iCloud and iTunes Match were announced.

 This keynote was not streamed live.

+Steve Jobs opened the event.
+Phil Schiller covered new features of Mac OS X Lion such as new multitouch scrolling and a change in how full-screen applications could be handled.
+It was the last event to be held by Steve Jobs.

-Apple Special Event (October 4, 2011)
+Apple special event (October 4, 2011)

 On October 4, 2011, Apple held a media event in which it introduced Find My Friends, refreshed the iPod Nano and iPod Touch, and revealed the iPhone 4s with its all-new Siri voice assistant.
+The event was led by Tim Cook.